 Data Sharing Statement: Deidentified individual participant data (including data dictionaries) will be made available, in addition to study protocols, the statistical analysis plan, and the informed consent form.
 The data will be made available upon publication to researchers who provide a methodologically sound proposal for use in achieving the goals of the approved proposal.
 Proposals should be submitted to ____________[INSERT EMAIL ADDRESS OR OTHER CONTACT INFORMATION].

 Pediatrics primarily publishes under the traditional subscription model (Hybrid OA), with a 12-month embargo, but also offers Green OA and Gold OA options.
 You will be able to state your requirements during the manuscript submission process.
+Ensure that your OA funds are available before submission.
 If you have any questions, please reach out to the journal’s editorial staff before final submission.

 All submissions must adhere to the following format: